 If you answered yes to even one of these, you may be in an abusive relationship.

-Julian texted me a lot, but what defines excessively?
+J texted me a lot, but what defines excessively?
 I trusted him to text me as much as he needed to and to have a good reason for texting me frequently.
-Julian would criticize me regularly, but always for things that I was trying to work on and wanted to improve.
+J would criticize me regularly, but always for things that I was trying to work on and wanted to improve.
 He did try to influence the people I had contact with, but pushing me to distance myself from toxic people had vastly improved my life.

 In order to see most of the behaviors listed as possible traits of abuse, I had to believe they were bad behaviors in the first place.
 If I had understood that they were a problem, it’s possible I wouldn’t have been in an abusive relationship.
 Seeing those actions as normal or justified was why I thought it was okay to stay.

-I didn’t comprehend that Julian was abusive until after the relationship was over.
+I didn’t comprehend that J was abusive until after the relationship was over.
 No amount of characterizing his actions as abusive was enough to get me to leave.
 In order to get to a place where I no longer wanted to be with him, I had to come to the conclusion that I wasn’t the right person for him.
 I decided that I wasn’t capable of offering what he was asking for, and that I should stop putting him through a messy relationship where I couldn’t deliver.

 I did not understand that what he was asking for was impossible to give.
 His expectations were intentionally designed to be unattainable.
 He held me to a different standard than himself, on purpose, and even the standards for me were often contradictory.
 He invented a system in which I would be guaranteed to fail so that he could punish me when I did—a system where he would always benefit, and I would always be miserable and easy to control.